course-details-portlet

 Further on evaluation

-The final assessment is based on a written assignment of 6000-7000 words, designed according to standard academic requirements, and an oral exam (30 minutes).
-In the oral examination the student will have the opportunity to defend their written assignment and give their own assessment of their work.
-In case of retaking the exam, the student needs to formulate a significantly reworked research question.
-The exam may only be retaken in a semester when the course is taught.
+The final assessment is based on a written assignment of 6000-7000 words, designed according to standard academic requirements, and is adjusted through an oral exam of about 30 minutes.
+In the oral examination, the student will have the opportunity to defend their written assignment and give their own assessment of their work.

 Specific conditions